-Sea urchins are small, spiny and round echinoderms in the class Echinoidea.
-There are about 950 species of sea urchin that inhabit the oceans and every depth zone in all climates.
+Sea urchins are small, spiny, and round echinoderms in the class Echinoidea.
+There are about 950 species of sea urchins that inhabit the oceans and every depth zone in all climates.
 They play a significant role in the ocean’s ecosystem, though they face new threats daily.

 They come in many colors, from red to purple to green, making them some of the most visible and fascinating sea animals.
 An average sea urchin is small, measuring around 1 to 4 inches in diameter.
 The giant sea urchin is approximately 14 inches in diameter.
 Sea urchins weigh about one pound on average.
 They move either by propelling themselves with their spines or by slowly crawling with tube feet.

 Did you know that the enzymes in the flower urchin’s venom are powerful enough to cause severe pain and muscle contractions that lead to death?
 You better run if you see a flower urchin underwater!

 Here are ten incredible facts you need to know about sea urchins.

 1. Sea Urchins Don’t Have a Bone in Their Bodies

 Sea urchins don’t have any bony structure.
 Instead, they have a shell-like structure known as a test, which is made from calcium carbonate.
 The test consists of small plate segments that cover the sea urchin entirely.
 The hard shell is somewhat similar to the bodies of sand dollars and starfish and is their primary form of protection.

 2. The Red Sea Urchin is the Largest of the Species

 The maximum test diameter of a red sea urchin is approximately 7 inches, with a spine length of about 2 to 3 inches.
 They inhabit the North Pacific waters of America, from as far as Alaska to Baja California.
 Red sea urchins are commonly sighted in shallow waters and on rocky shores that are sheltered from extreme wave action.

 3. Sea Urchins Have a Distinctive Appearance